MehmetFaahem/MehmetFaahem/README.md

 <div align="center">
   <h1>Hey there! 👋 I'm Fahim</h1>
-  <h3>Full Stack Web & Mobile App Developer</h3>
+  <h3>Full Stack Software Engineer</h3>
 </div>

 ---

 ### About Me
 - 🌐 Currently a **Software Engineer** at **Kreatech** (Hybrid, Dhaka)
-- 💻 2+ years of experience in crafting responsive, user-friendly web applications
+- 💻 3+ years of experience in crafting responsive, user-friendly web applications
 - 📚 Pursuing a **BS in Computer Science** from **University Of South Asia**
-- 🌱 Currently expanding my skill set by learning **Django**
+- 🌱 Currently expanding my skill set by learning **Machine Learning**

 ---